The Rolling Stones

 Side One is a return to full-fledged rock after dabbling into disco and punk on their previous two albums.
 On Some Girls released in summer of 1978, the Stones went all-out with the dance track ‘Miss You.’
 Jagger’s falsetto mirrored The Bee Gees’ 1977 Saturday Night Fever soundtrack.
 They also veered into punk on Some Girls with the noisy ‘Shattered,’ and ‘Respectable’ with Jagger performing the latter two songs in a ripped T-shirt on American television show Saturday Night Live.

-Tattoo You was released in the summer of 1980, following the Stones’ Emotional Rescue album which had a disco-tinged title track – another homage to Jagger’s hangout, Studio 54.
+Tattoo You was released in the summer of 1981, following the Stones’ Emotional Rescue album – which had a disco-tinged title track – another homage to Jagger’s hangout, Studio 54.
 It was also a nod to the Bee Gees’ SNF soundtrack.
 John Lennon loved the song ‘Emotional Rescue’.
-Jagger also brings his falsetto on the first one of two soulful songs on Tattoo You, ‘Worried About You’ (the other being the incredible ‘Tops.’)
+Jagger also brings his falsetto on the first one of two soulful songs on Tattoo You, ‘Worried About You’ which originated during the Black and Blue sessions (the other one is the incredible ‘Tops.’)

 I never understood the creepy and hideous high-heeled hoof image on the ‘Start Me Up’ picture sleeve single and on the inner sleeve.
 It was as repulsive as the goat head in a vat of soup (which was to be the cover of Goat’s Head Soup) before David Bailey dressed up Jagger as Katharine Hepburn in The African Queen, with his face and head wrapped in a mosquito repellent scarf and hat, which was equally ridiculous.